mileweb/docs-content-cdn/docs/edge-logic/faq.md

 ```nginx
 add_header CDN-Name Quantil;
 ```
-We also created a proprietary directive [`origin_header_modify`](</docs/edge-logic/supported-directives.md#origin_header_modify>) to manipulate the response header from origin, before any other processings happen to the response.
+We also created a proprietary directive [`origin_header_modify`](</docs/edge-logic/supported-directives.md#origin_header_modify>) to manipulate the response header from origin, before any other processing of the response.
 This can be very useful if you need to override some header value (such as cache time) from the origin that may affect the CDN servers' behavior.

 ### The support (and non-support) of `Vary`